stefank97/perception_injector/Readme.md

 ### Offset Panel
 In the lower-left corner of RViz you will find sliders to modify positional and rotational offsets.
 Use them to simulate drift and watch the robot react to it.
-S
 Click **Reset Offsets** to restore default values.

 ### Rectangle Tool
 In the RViz toolbar you’ll find the **Rectangle Tool**.

 With it you can:
-- place a virtual object anywhere on the map,
+- place a virtual object anywhere on the map (through injecting synthetic LaserScan hits),
-- set width, height, and yaw,
+- set width, height, and yaw (in the 'Tool Properties'),
-- inject synthetic LaserScan hits,
 - observe the impact on the local costmap and Nav2 path planning.

 ---